 Designed to resemble a bamboo stalk (A friend observed it more closely resembles boxes of Chinese takeout piled on one another) Taipei 101 held the title of World’s Tallest Building till Burj Khalifa came along.
 You can ride up to the observatory deck and get a lovely view of the capital.

-Taipei is backpacker paradise – deep-fried food, affordable transport (the SMOOTHEST metro ride in the world, according to Raj) and accommodation.
+Taipei is backpacker paradise – deep-fried food, affordable transport and accommodation.
 Most convenient are the dorm style hostels -neat, comfortable and functional matchboxes good for a night or two, but not recommended for longer stays .
-You will have to share space with 20 pairs of stinky feet and common bathrooms where someone or the other will feel the need to blast a hairdryer at 3 AM.
+Be prepared to share space with 20 pairs of stinky feet and common bathrooms where atleast one person will feel the need to blast a hairdryer at 3 AM.

 It is also a shopaholic’s paradise – cheap fashion rubs shoulders with the biggest fashion labels in the heart of the city – Ximending.
 And finally, it is opium for those who have even a mild interest in electronics.
 We spent hours in Guanghua Mall – 6 floors of electronics and enthusiastic shopkeepers, and right next door, in the glamourous Syntrend, where each category of products has its own floor.
 And then there’s camera lane, where you can pick up lenses, accessories for very very good prices.